 Most people like a good fluffy baked potato, myself included.
 It’s something that I love to order at a restaurant, and a simple baked potato is naturally gluten-free.

 I recently did a search on Pinterest to see how other people make baked potatoes.
 I was amazed to find that not one single post mentioned a key step to making a great fluffy baked potato.
-Therefore, let me fill you in on the secret.
+Therefore, let me fill you in on the secret to fluffy baked potatoes.

 You need just a few things to make perfectly fluffy baked potatoes: potatoes + water + olive oil + kosher salt + aluminum foil.